-Below I share an updated version of the trek from my book 100 Classic Hikes in Northern California, fourth edition (new in 2018).
+Below I share an updated version of the trek from my book 100 Classic Hikes: Northern California, fourth edition (new in 2018).
 I also include several photos I took when I backpacked here in June of 2014 with my partner Stephanie.
-Note that this was a year with abnormally low snow pack; don’t expect similar snow conditions in typical June months.
+Note that was a year with abnormally low snow pack; don’t expect similar snow conditions in typical June months.
 In fact, in some years, all of these lakes are still covered in snow in late June.

-Canyon Creek Lakes, El Lake, and Boulder Creek Lakes
+Canyon Creek Lakes, El Lake, and Boulder Creek Lakes Trail and Hiking Data

 Length: 23.9 miles round-trip

 High point: 6,400 feet